Ermiopia2034/Teacherly-AI/FRONTEND_GUIDELINES.md

     4.  **UI Feedback:** The component uses `useSelector` to get the `isLoading` state from the relevant slice to provide feedback, such as disabling the submit button while the operation is in progress.

     This pattern ensures that the UI provides clear feedback and a logical flow without needing to display the created resource on the same page as the form.

+    ### Dynamic Form Population
+    - The Material Generation Form now dynamically fetches its dropdown options (subjects, grades, chapters, topics) from the backend's `/api/curriculum` endpoints.
+    - It uses a cascading `useEffect` pattern to fetch the next level of data as the user makes selections (e.g., fetching grades after a subject is chosen).
+    - A new API client, `src/lib/api/curriculum.ts`, was created to handle these requests.
+    - The form now supports multi-selection of topics.

 ## Component Structure and Reusability